 I am the only owner of my body.
 I have always live in this body.
 I only have one heart.
 My body needs marco and micro nutrients to live and function properly.
 My body needs protein to repair my cells and make new ones.
 My body needs to be hydrated so it can carry out its important jobs.
 My body needs healthy fats for energy and cell growth.

 My healthy breakfast gives my body every thing it needs.

 (5) YOU NEED TO KNOW YOUR NUMBERS

 Back in 2013 I was asked to record my own body metrics.
 I really felt uncomfortable doing this.
 I didn’t want to know.
 I’ll save my full body composition experience for another post.
 In a nut shell my body metrics were terrible.
 My numbers indicated my years of neglect in terms of body fat percentage, hydration levels, lean muscle mass to name but a few.

 Making a decision to change isn’t always easy.
 Before you start I’d recommend that you make a note of your key body metrics.
 Once you’ve made a decision to make improvements.
 Your initial readings will be part of your marker for continued success.
 The date of when you’re committed to activating a healthy active lifestyle will become

 Enjoying a healthy active lifestyle is a continuous experience.
 If you have found value from reading my experience please leave a comment below.
 Part two in this topic will show you the building blocks to sustaining your active lifestyle plan.

 New year.
 New start?
-Make a commitment to track your body composition in 2017.
+Make a commitment to track your body composition.
 Are you serious about finding out your body composition?
 Contact me today for a free no obligation conversation.